JoonatanAlanampa/C/README.md

 # C
-Programs using the basic C language.
+Programs using the C language.
 If the program does not have .h or main.c companion, it is placed outside of inner folders.